ianm1837/gamesphere/README.md

 ## Features
-    -User Authentication: users can sign up and log in to the application. <br>
+    -User Authentication: users can sign up and log in to the application.
-    -Message creation: users can create and post messages. <br>
+    -Message creation: users can create and post messages.
-    -User Profiles: users have their own profile pages, displaying their messages. <br>
+    -User Profiles: users have their own profile pages, displaying their messages.
-    -Save features: users can like other posts. <br>
+    -Save features: users can like other posts.
-    -Feed: users can view their feed, which consists of the messages/posts of the users they follow. <br>
+    -Feed: users can view their feed, which consists of the messages/posts of the users they follow.

 ## Installation